The first

 Tamil poem

-on the Temple Car in my Tamil Blog entry.
+my Tamil Blog entry.
 The poem visualizes the Car or ThEr, as it is called in Tamil, as the symbolic form of the social communion of the whole society with its own values.
 It exhorts all and sundry to participate not only now but always in order to make meaningful and total the topographical filling of one's existence.

 The second photo is a rare pic of the Shakespearean play